dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/is_spline_cyclic.rst

 .. figure:: /images/modeling_geometry-nodes_curve_is-spline-cyclic_node.png
    :align: right

-   Is Spline Cyclic Node
+   Is Spline Cyclic node.

 The *Is Spline Cyclic* controls whether each of the curve splines start and endpoints form a connection.
-The output corresponds to the built-in `cyclic` attribute on the curve spline domain.
+The output corresponds to the built-in ``cyclic`` attribute on the curve spline domain.
-The node to set this data is the :doc:`Set Spline Cyclic node</modeling/geometry_nodes/curve/set_spline_cyclic>`.
+The node to set this data is the :doc:`Set Spline Cyclic </modeling/geometry_nodes/curve/set_spline_cyclic>` node.

 Inputs